Church Giving During COVID: Reasons for Optimism

-Ask people to talk for 2-3 minutes and talk about what giving has done for them and their family.
+Ask people to talk for 2–3 minutes, sharing about what giving has done for them and their family.

 The time you ask people to give is what I like to call “the moment.”

 This moment likely comes after you’ve shared stories, made announcements, or let them know how they can give.
-Now you have to capture their attention and lead them to seek the Lord as they give.
+Now you have to capture their attention and lead them to seek the Lord as they make an offering.